gut-leben-in-deutschland/bericht/content/03/report.en.md

 <!-- ColumnLeft start -->

 There are also fewer early school leavers among young migrants in Germany.
-In 2005 almost one in four migrants was in this group, but by 2014 this had fallen to one in six.
+In 2005 the rate of early school leavers was 24 per cent, but only 18 per cent in 2016.

 Despite this improvement, there is still a clear gap between people with and without migration background.
 Special efforts have to be made to ensure that **education as a driver of integration** is effective, particularly because many refugees with little formal education have sought asylum in Germany in 2015 and 2016.